 Part 1 – Trevor Williams

-Russell Goldsmith spoke with three of the conference’s speakers, the first being Trevor Williams, Professor of Economics and Finance at Derby University, and a member of the Institute of Economic Affairs Shadow Monetary Policy Committee, where he has the role of a rotating chairman.
+The first guest to discuss the events’ industry with Russell Goldsmith was Trevor Williams, Professor of Economics and Finance at Derby University, and a member of the Institute of Economic Affairs Shadow Monetary Policy Committee, where he has the role of a rotating chairman.

 Trevor had opened the conference with a macro scene setting presentation on the wider UK economy, highlighting a number of challenges that the UK is going to be facing in the months ahead, which of course includes Brexit.
 He also raised concerns over President Trump’s threat of protectionism in the US, Russian adventurism, Political risks from votes in Netherlands, France & Germany, and concerns from China and the Middle East.